The Projects and Construction Review: Qatar

 Part 10 of the Labour Law imposes a range of health and safety-related obligations upon employers.

 There has not been any trend towards PPP procurement as generally understood in Europe and the United States.
 Consideration is currently being given to the possible use of some kind of PPP-type arrangements.
-The most recent report on the subject was prepared for the Qatar Ministry of Economy and Finance and the Qatar Financial Centre Authority in February 2012.
+The most recent report on the subject was prepared for the Qatar Ministry of Economy and Finance and the QFC Authority in February 2012.

 ii Public procurement